#Dressing, #style, #fashion

 How to apply semiotics of fashion to digital marketing?

 The semiotics analysis can be applied to web pages as well as digital campaign.
-The main use of the semiotic analysis is to establish the consistency of the message, the consistency of the brand dna and in general in alla fashion marketing activities to check the coherence of the content, graphic designs and other communication:
+The semiotic analysis can be used to is to establish the consistency of the message, the consistency of the brand dna and in general in alla fashion marketing activities to check the coherence of the content, graphic designs and other communication:

 - Is the message consistent with the goal?
 Is there an action that we want the reader to take?
 Is there a secondary message?
 Is the message clearly readable on all devices?